Don’t Panic About the “$0” Line Items

 It requires taking chances, trying new things, and risking failure.
 And for me, that has always been hard.

 Why?
 Because trying something new means I might not get it right the first time.
 I might mess up.
 I might disappoint someone.
-And that thought alone used to be enough to shut me down.
+And that thought alone can be enough to shut me down.

 There are moments in life when you know you are doing exactly what God called you to do… and it still hurts.